CStammers/celestial_bodies_db/README.md

-This repository is to store a dump of a SQL project within FreeCodeCamp.
+A dump of a SQL project within FreeCodeCamp.